Samuel-0316/DataGen/README.md

 # Datagen: Automated Dataset Generation Tool

 ## Overview
-Datagen is a powerful web application designed to automate the generation of structured datasets in a Q&A format.
+Datagen is a powerful web application designed to automate the generation of structured datasets in a Q&A format Specially, for fine tuining large language models.
 It processes raw text from various sources, utilizes LLMs to generate contextual question-answer pairs, and outputs well-formatted datasets for AI model fine-tuning and analysis.

 ## Features
 - **Multi-format Input**: Accepts PDFs, DOCs, plain text, and website links via an integrated web crawler.